Medical Social Worker Resume Example

 I include both hard skills like care coordination, Medicare/Medicaid knowledge, and soft skills like empathy, active listening, and crisis intervention.
 This helps recruiters quickly spot my strengths.

-I recommend checking the job description and matching your skills accordingly.
+I recommend checking the job description and matching your skills accordingly—this is especially important if you're also writing a cover letter for a community support worker role.
 For example, if the posting mentions “case management,” you want to see that term in your list.

 Aim for 8-12 bullet points, tops.
 Too many skills and it looks cluttered, too few and you look underqualified.
 Keep them short, focused, and easy to scan.